lasote/conan-cargo-wrapper-generator/README.md

 # Conan cargo wrapper generator

-If you are writting some Rust wrapper for a C library that is uploaded to **conan** you can use this generator to write a Rust build script containing all the paths/lib names required to link with.
+If you are writting some Rust bindings for a C library that is uploaded to **conan** you can use this generator to write a Rust build script containing all the paths/lib names required to link with.
 You can see a real example in my fork of rust-openssl wrapper (https://github.com/lasote/rust-openssl/tree/master/openssl-sys)

 ## How to use